forseti-security/forseti-security/_docs/_latest/concepts/models.md

 Data models are stored in their own set of tables with a naming convention of `<model_handle>_<table_name>`, and are tied to each other by specific relationships.
-Multiple set of tables can exist, either created by the cron job, or by other users.
+Multiple sets of tables can exist, either created by the cron job, or by other users.
 The table sets are listed in the `models` table.

 ### The `binding_members` table